Virusoid

 Virusoids are circular single-stranded RNA(s) dependent on viruses for replication and encapsidation.
-The genome of virusoids consist of several hundred (200–400) nucleotides and does not code for any proteins.
+The genome of virusoids consists of several hundred (200–400) nucleotides and does not code for any proteins.

 Virusoids are essentially viroids that have been encapsulated by a helper virus coat protein.
 They are thus similar to viroids in their means of replication (rolling circle replication) and in their lack of genes, but they differ in that viroids do not possess a protein coat.
-Both virusoids and viroids encode a hammerhead ribozyme.
+Both virusoids and a few viroids encode a hammerhead ribozyme.

 Virusoids, while being studied in virology, are subviral particles rather than viruses.
 Since they depend on helper viruses, they are classified as satellites.
 Virusoids are listed in virological taxonomy as Satellites/Satellite nucleic acids/Subgroup 3: Circular satellite RNA(s).

 Definition

 Depending on whether a lax or strict definition is used, the term virusoid may also include Hepatitis D virus (HDV).
 Like plant virusoids, HDV is circular, single-stranded, and supported by a helper virus (Hepatitis B virus) to form virions; however, the virions possess a much larger genome size (~1700 nt) and encode a protein.
 They also show no sequence similarity with the plant virusoid group.